adityapansare/gilbreth/README.md

 # Gilbreth

 ## Setup

+### Prerequisites

+To run Gilbreth as intended, you will need the following:

+> A machine running Ubuntu 18.04 OS, that can support CUDA >= 10.0.

 ### Install Darknet
 1. Clone AlexeyAB's darknet repository into the deep_learning directory such that the root of the darknet repository is in the deep_learning directory.
 Do this by running
 ```